 Below are simple steps to help you make a creamy, delicious, and easy green curry recipe.
 Please check out the step-by-step photos to help with your success in making this delicious Thai green curry recipe.

-- Sautee garlic and oil in a medium-sized Dutch oven or stock pot over medium-high heat.
+- Sautee garlic and a little oil in a medium-sized Dutch oven or stock pot over medium-high heat.
+This step is optional and not usually done in a traditional Thai curry recipe, but I love the extra depth of flavors it adds to my recipe!

 - Add the green curry paste and break up the clumps.
 Cook for 20-30 seconds or less.